0x4D31/galah/README.md

 ### Local Deployment

-- Ensure you have Go version 1.20+ installed.
+- Ensure you have Go version 1.22+ installed.
-- Create an LLM API key (e.g. from [here](https://platform.openai.com/api-keys) for OpenAI).
+- Depending on your LLM provider, create an API key (e.g. from [here](https://platform.openai.com/api-keys) for OpenAI) or set up authentication credentials (e.g. Application Default Credentials for Google Cloud).
 - If you want to serve HTTPS ports, generate TLS certificates.
 - Clone the repo and install the dependencies.
 - Update the `config.yaml` file if needed.